brilstl/paper-DEFR/README.md

 - model

 In this branche the model is shown (.txt-format due to lack of accesability of STATA).
 This model is used for the initial model and the robustness check.
-Furthermore a R-script is present for the interaction of anti-immigration with the type of countrye (i.e. mature or post-communist country).
+Furthermore a R-script is present for the interaction of anti-immigration with the type of country (i.e. mature or post-communist country).

 - AIC test